 The luminescence signal within mineral grains (quartz and feldspar) is reset when a rock surface is exposed to sunlight for the first time (e.g. Habermann et al. 2000; Polikreti et al. 2002; Vafiadou et al. 2007).
 With continued exposure the luminescence signal resetting in the mineral grains propagates to increasing depths (i.e. the luminescence depth profile is a function of time).
 Improved understanding of this fundamental principle has led to the development of new applications of luminescence; constraining the timing of rock exposure events (Laskaris and Liritzis, 2011; Sohbati et al. 2011; Lehmann et al. 2018) and rock surface erosion rates (Sohbati et al. 2018; Lehmann et al. 2019a,b).
-Brown (2020) combine these phenomena within model simulations to explore different sample histories of exposure and burial, informing geomorphological interpretations of luminescence depth profiles measured in samples collected from the natural environment.
-Here, we investigate erosion rates, rather than weathering rates as the luminescence technique specifically measures the light penetration into a rock surface after the removal of material (i.e. erosion), occurring after the in-situ rock breakdown (i.e. weathering).
+Here, we measure erosion rates, rather than weathering rates as the luminescence technique specifically measures the light penetration into a rock surface after the removal of material (i.e. erosion), occurring after the in-situ rock breakdown (i.e. weathering).
 Luminescence depth profiles are a product of the competing effects of time (which allows the bleaching front to propagate to greater depths) and erosion (which exhumes the bleaching front closer to the surface).
 Existing studies have suggested that rock luminescence exposure dating is only feasible for very short timeframes (e.g. <300 a; Sohbati et al. 2018) as light penetrates faster than the material can be removed, and/or in settings where erosion rates are <1 mm/ka (Lehmann et al. 2018).
 Beyond this, the dominant control on the luminescence depth profile is erosion, rather than time, hence if time can be parameterised, then erosion can be determined (and vice versa).
-Recent findings from erosion simulations compared with measured data have shown that the erosion rates derived from luminescence depth profiles can be accurate even where stochastic erosion was experienced in nature (Brown and Moon, 2019).

 New luminescence techniques have the potential to derive 10^2 to 10^3 a scale erosion rates because of two important characteristics: (1) measurable luminescence depth profiles can develop in a rock surface over extremely short durations of sunlight exposure (e.g. days; Polikreti et al. 2003, or years; Lehmann et al. 2018); and (2) luminescence depth profiles are sensitive to mm-scale erosion.
-Conversely, cosmogenic nuclides are sensitive to m-scale erosion, depending on the density (e.g. Lal, 1991).
+Conversely cosmogenic nuclides are sensitive to m-scale erosion, depending on the density (e.g. Lal, 1991).
 Therefore, the new luminescence erosion-meter has the potential to provide a step-change in capabilities of measuring erosion rates on currently impossible 10^2 to 10^3 a timeframes.
 However, its application has been limited to few studies (e.g. Sohbati et al. 2018; Lehmann et al. 2019b) validated against long-term erosion rates of landscape evolution from global or regional datasets rather than local, independently-constrained erosion rates derived from the same rock type.

 This study tests the accuracy and applicability of rock erosion rates inferred from luminescence techniques in a new latitudinal (57°N) and climate (wet, temperate) setting with independently-constrained erosion rates.
-The Beinn Alligin rock avalanche in NW Scotland (Fig. 1) provides a well-constrained test scenario as: (1) the boulders were sourced from a single fault-bounded failure scarp occurring within sandstones of the Torridonian group (i.e. rocks are likely to be lithologically consistent); (2) all boulder samples share an identical exposure history as they were deposited by a single, instantaneous event (Ballantyne and Stone, 2004); (3) independent cosmogenic exposure ages constrain the timing of the rock avalanche (Ballantyne and Stone, 2004); and (4) independently-derived erosion rates over the last ~4 ka for the boulders of the Beinn Alligin rock avalanche uniquely provide constraints on erosion rates (Kirkbride and Bell, 2010).
+The Beinn Alligin rock avalanche in NW Scotland (Fig. 1) provides a well-constrained test scenario as: (1) the boulders were sourced from a single fault-bounded failure scarp occurring within sandstones of the Torridonian group (i.e. rocks are likely to be lithologically consistent); (2) all boulder samples share an identical exposure history as they were deposited by a single, instantaneous event; (3) independent cosmogenic exposure ages constrain the timing of the rock avalanche (Ballantyne and Stone, 2004); and (4) independently-derived erosion rates over the last ~4 ka for the boulders of the Beinn Alligin rock avalanche uniquely provide constraints on erosion rates (Kirkbride and Bell, 2010).